 Increasingly, grassroots movements and frontline communities from North America are joining the global fight for agroecology and food sovereignty, bringing local struggles into global policy spaces and confronting the US and Canadian governments for failing to ensure the right to food.
 Joining global movements and intervening in global policy, in turn, strengthens grassroots activism and builds solidarity.

-Action Aid USA thanks the individuals who lent their voices and experiences to this publication, and express solidarity with their dedicated work with family farmers and social movements in the US and around the world: Jahi Chappell, Patti Naylor, Blain Snipstal, and Jordan Treakle.
+Action Aid USA thanks the individuals who lent their voices and experiences to “Food Connects Us All” Grassroots Voices from North America on the Importance of Building Agroecology, Fighting for Policy, and Joining Global Struggles, and express solidarity with their dedicated work with family farmers and social movements in the US and around the world: Jahi Chappell, Patti Naylor, Blain Snipstal, and Jordan Treakle.

 This publication is produced through a grant from the Clarence E. Heller Foundation.